Department of Engineering Technology

 Courses in Concrete Industry Management (CIM)

 CIM 3330.
-Concrete Construction Methods.
+Fundamentals of Concrete Construction.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.